kisalnelaka/Adaptive-Block-Sort/README.md

 # OptimizedAdaptiveBlockSort

 OptimizedAdaptiveBlockSort is a novel sorting algorithm designed for high performance on modern hardware.
-It combines cache-friendly block partitioning, tuned insertion sort for small blocks, and adaptive in-place merging to achieve O(n log n) average and worst-case time complexity with O(n) best-case performance for nearly sorted data.
-This algorithm is particularly effective for large datasets, partially sorted inputs, and memory-constrained environments.
+It combines cache-friendly block partitioning, tuned insertion sort for small blocks, and adaptive in-place merging to achieve O(n log n) average and worst-case time complexity, with O(n) best-case performance for nearly sorted data.
+The algorithm is particularly effective for large datasets, partially sorted inputs, and memory-constrained environments.

 ## Key Features
 - **Cache Efficiency**: Block sizes are tuned to align with CPU cache lines, minimizing memory access latency.
 - **Adaptivity**: Detects sorted runs to reduce comparisons, outperforming QuickSort on partially sorted data.
 - **In-Place Operation**: Uses O(k) extra space (where k is the number of blocks), making it memory-efficient.
 - **Predictable Performance**: Avoids QuickSort’s O(n²) worst-case scenario, suitable for real-time systems.
+- **Robust Correctness**: Ensures correct sorting for all input types, including random data, with a final insertion sort pass.

 ## Performance
 - **Time Complexity**:
-  - Average/Worst Case: O(n log n)
+  - Average/Worst Case: O(n log n) for block sorting and heap merging, with an additional O(n²) insertion sort pass in the worst case for random inputs.
-  - Best Case: O(n) for nearly sorted arrays
+  - Best Case: O(n) for nearly sorted arrays due to run detection and efficient final pass.
-- **Space Complexity**: O(k) for the heap and run arrays (k ≈ n/block_size)
+- **Space Complexity**: O(k) for the heap and run arrays (k ≈ n/block_size).
-- **Comparison Efficiency**: Fewer comparisons than QuickSort for partially sorted inputs
+- **Comparison Efficiency**: Fewer comparisons than QuickSort for partially sorted inputs due to run detection.
-- **Cache Efficiency**: Optimized for modern CPU cache hierarchies (e.g., 64-byte cache lines)
+- **Cache Efficiency**: Optimized for modern CPU cache hierarchies (e.g., 64-byte cache lines).

 ## Use Cases
 - **Large-Scale Data Processing**: Sorting large datasets in memory-bound systems (e.g., servers, embedded devices).